oxinabox/ColoringNames.jl/README.md

 # ColoringNames

 This software is written in the Julia programming language.
-All requirements are given in the REQUIRE file.
+All requirements are given in the REQUIRE file.)

+## Paper Preprint
+This is an implementation of the work described in this [preprint](https://arxiv.org/abs/1709.09360)

+2017, Lyndon White, Roberto Togneri, Wei Liu, Mohammed Bennamoun; **Learning Distributions of Meant Color**

 ## Directories: